ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 When the user scrolls the table, we will:

--   Clear text selection (in the table)
 -   'Blur' (Lose focus) from any active/focused control in a table cell.
 Generally this means that whatever text the user began to change in that control will be committed, not discarded.
 In the case of a focused menu item, we'll close the associated menu via the menu button.

+We will not:

+-   Detect and deselect selected table text on scroll.
+This means that if table text is selected and the user scrolls, text will still be selected (potentially different text).
+We don't consider that to be a primary table interaction, and it shouldn't harm functionality (it's easy to resolve for the user by clicking off to deselect text).
+It's also the same behavior as the current `sl-grid`/`smart-table` used in SystemLink Enterprise.
-Currently we do not have any plans to try and re-apply that state to the re-bound rows/cells after the scroll.
-That means that we won't reselect the text / re-focus the previously focused control in a cell / re-open an action menu, after a scroll operation.
+-   Try and re-apply any state to the re-bound rows/cells after the scroll.
+That means that we won't re-focus the previously focused control in a cell / re-open an action menu, after a scroll operation.

 ### Clearing Text Selection

 **Background Info:**
-Note: Selecting text in the table seems buggy (in different ways in different browsers) currently.
-We may need to investigate it more in the future if we expect it to be a common use case.
-This is probably due to our use of Shadow DOM.
-Current behavior:

--   Chrome: Doubleclicking cell text selects the text of the 1st cell in that row (which may not be what you clicked).
-You can select a full row's text (or multiple rows) if you drag-select from outside the table bounds.
-You can select multiple rows' text normally (drag across multiple rows within the table bounds).
--   Firefox: You can only select a single cell or column header's text.
-Once you cross into another cell/column the selection gets cleared.
-The selection also resets if you start text selection from outside the table, then move your cursor within the table to try to select more text there.
--   Safari: Similar to Chrome, except that doubleclicking cell text does not select it, and it's difficult/ nearly impossible to select a single cell's text (multi-row selections are easier).

 The DOM API for text selection is [`window.getSelection()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/getSelection), but unfortunately the text selection APIs are incomplete / inconsistent across browsers, once you're using them on DOM elements that use Shadow DOM ([StackOverflow reference](https://stackoverflow.com/a/70523247)).
 In the future there may be a `getComposedRange()` API added that works better with Shadow DOM, however it's not yet finalized and is not yet in any browsers ([webcomponents#79](https://github.com/WICG/webcomponents/issues/79), [getComposedRange() draft proposal](https://w3c.github.io/selection-api/#dom-selection-getcomposedrange), [feedback thread for proposal](https://github.com/w3c/selection-api/issues/161)).
 Note: The specific problem is detecting whether the active text selection is (wholly or partially) within the table.
 Clearing the text selection, once we decide we want to, is always straightforward (`window.getSelection()?.removeAllRanges()`, `window.getSelection().removeRange(range)`).